Xilmi/Rotp-Fusion/README.md

   - Player dedicated functions should not bloat the Empire class...
 They will be progressively moved to the player dedicated AI.
 - Ufo tracker: Fixed crash on vertical or horizontal travels.
 - Ufo tracker: Fixed transport not identifying destinations.
+- Improved Governor Contextual help for Auto-Scout Auto-Colonize and Auto-Attack.

 2025.03.15 (BR)